Bobby Witt Jr. Player Props: Royals vs. Marlins

-Bobby Witt Jr. -- with a slugging percentage of .537 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals against the Miami Marlins, with Braxton Garrett on the mound, on June 5 at 6:40 PM ET.
+On Tuesday, Bobby Witt Jr. (.500 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rockies.
+He had a one-hit showing in his last game (1-for-5) against the Marlins.

 Bobby Witt Jr. Game Info & Props vs. the Marlins